-Fish sampling data used for the New Hogan Lake advisory were analyzed for one or more of the following contaminants: mercury (as a measure of methylmercury), PCBs, selenium, PBDEs and the legacy pesticides (chlordanes, dieldrin, and DDTs [DDT and its metabolites]).
+All fish species collected from Lake San Antonio and used in advisory development were analyzed for mercury (as a measure of methylmercury).
+Additionally, black bass species and White Catfish were analyzed for selenium and Common Carp were analyzed for PBDEs, PCBs, and the legacy pesticides (chlordanes, dieldrin, DDTs [DDT and its metabolites]).
 Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
-Only mercury levels in fish tissue samples from New Hogan Lake were sufficient to impact consumption advice; data for other contaminants are not shown in this report.
+Among the chemicals analzed in fish tissue samples from Lake San Antonio, only mercury levels were sufficiently high to impact consumption advice, for this reason, levels of other contaminants are not shown in this report.